virtrolio/virtrolio-site/README.md

 <br>

 ## How We Built It
-Virtrolio is built using Angular and Bootstrap in the frontend, with Firebase for data storage, hosting, and user authentication.
-Firebase was chosen for it's ease of use and integration with various login systems.
-By using well-tested login systems we remove the need to worry about login security.
+Virtrolio is built using Angular and Bootstrap in the front end, with Firebase for data storage, hosting, and user authentication.
+Firebase was chosen for its ease of use and integration of various secure login authentication providers.

 ## Our Goal
 The goal of virtrolio is to allow users to write memorable messages to one another.
 We hope to give everyone the chance to do this, even if they cannot physically be together.